-Saints anticipates needed boost from Onyemata’s return
+Saints’ gashed defensive front happy to have Onyemata back

 “It wouldn’t have been the best feeling.
 I’ll say that,” Onyemata conceded.
 “You couldn’t do much.
 Just watch and get your mind right to come back and play ball.”

 The Saints never gave up more than 112 yards in a regular season or playoff game last season.
 While the Saints gave up 68 yards more than that in Week 1, Payton said one factor was Houston QB Deshaun Watson’s scrambling ability.
 He rushed for 40 yards.
-But Jordan said he “hated” seeing Houston’s rushing stats.
+Still, Jordan said he “hated” seeing Houston’s rushing stats.

 “That’s not our defense.
 That’s not what we want our defense to stand for,” Jordan said.
 “That’s not something that you can be proud of.”

-While no coach is pleased to lose a productive lineup regular because of an off-the-field error in judgment, Payton sounded pleased by the way Onyemata dealt with it.
+No coach is pleased to lose a productive lineup regular because of an off-the-field error in judgment.
+But Payton sounded pleased by the way Onyemata dealt with it.

 “He had a really good camp.
 I think he’s handled it well,” Payton said.
 “He’s tough-minded.
 He’s a tremendous teammate and a real good football player.”

-Onyemata still sees his NFL career as somewhat surreal, given that he went to Manitoba to study environmental science and had his sights set on a career in Nigeria’s oil industry.
+Onyemata sees his NFL career as somewhat surreal, given that he went to Manitoba to study environmental science and had his sights set on a career in Nigeria’s oil industry.
 Having played youth soccer in Nigeria, Onyemata took up American football on the advice of college classmates when he was looking for an activity to satisfy his appetite for playing sports.

 Davis said Onyemata’s aptitude for applying what he learns has been evident on the field.